elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 **Expected behaviour for customizing prebuilt rules**

-The Bulk Actions UI should now be able to edit prebuilt rules.
+- The Bulk Actions UI should now allow users to edit prebuilt rules.

-All bulk actions actions listed above should now be applicable to prebuilt rules (adding and overwriting rule actions is currently possible).
-This means that the changes in the API for the validation done in `dryRun` mode should not remove the rules from the payload anymore, and the bulk editing of the prebuilt rules will be possible when the subsequent request, in normal mode (`dryRun: false`), is performed.
+- All bulk actions actions listed above should now be applicable to prebuilt rules (This means that the changes in the API for the validation done in `dryRun` mode should not remove the rules from the payload anymore).

 > The `dryRun` mode request will still be necessary since we perform other checks that can still prevent prebuilt rules from being edited.
 For example, Machine Learning and ES|QL rules cannot be bulk edited to add or delete index patterns, since they don't have that field in their schema.